Brazzo978/openvpn-easyportfw/README.md

 ## Usage

 Download and execute the script.
 Answer the questions asked by the script and it will take care of the rest.
-For most VPS providers, you can just enter through all the questions.
+For most VPS providers, you can just enter through all the questions, the script will ask if you want to use openvpn in tcp or udp mode , both option are gona make the scope of this tunnel , udp is really faster speedwise than tcp , tcp is more stable. the script will also ask for what encryption you want to use , the default suggested is what most people should use , being the fastest and lightest i tested , some client might need older encryption to work , if the chosen encryption doesnt work for you , just uninstall and reinstall the tunnel or edit manually the configuration file.

 ```bash
 wget https://raw.githubusercontent.com/Brazzo978/openvpn-easyportfw/main/openvpn-setup.sh